About the Cans

 Rich Van Ham, the Harp Player, is the whirling dervish who gets the band movin’ and a groovin’.
 Rich has that go-to-hell attitude that you need on a Friday night after a crappie week on the job.
 Richie is the epitome of the ECB spirit.
 Give ’em hell Richie!

-Our new drummer Todd Moffett has had years of experience of holding down the beat.
+Todd Moffett, Drummer and Vocals, has had years of experience of holding down the beat.
 Todd has played with Ashton Creek and the Sofa Kings in addition to the Empty Can Band.
+Todd’s strong vocals compliment Dave and Johnny.

 Paul Wegman, our drummer, will be remembered by us very fondly.
 Paulie is the “Beautiful Man” and we miss him so.